CS-DS-125/125book/source/03-ControlStructures/Debugging.rst

 ^^^^^^^^^^^^^

-**Syntax errors** are errors in the form of the code itself, when it doesn't conform to the the syntax rules of the programming language.
+**Syntax errors** are errors in the form of the code itself, when it doesn't conform to the syntax rules of the programming language.

 For example, if you put a space in a variable name, Python thinks it is two operands without an operator, which is invalid: